 Major responsibilities of this position will include, but are not limited to:

-• Generate new ideas for raising community awareness of the office, connecting government to communities, and enhancing visibility of the office;
+Generate new ideas for raising awareness, connecting government to communities, and enhancing visibility of the office.

-• In-depth knowledge of government and the legislative process on the city and state levels;
+In-depth knowledge of the inner-workings of government and legislative process on the city, state and federal levels;

 How TO APPLY:

-Interested candidates should send a cover letter and resume in a word or PDF document by emailing it to email@example.com , One Centre Street, 19th Floor South, New York, NY 10007 with “Director of Community Affairs” in the subject line.
+Interested candidates should email a cover letter and resume in a word or PDF document to: email@example.com , One Centre Street, 19th Floor South, New York, NY 10007 with “Director of Community Affairs” in the subject line.